tc39/proposal-type-annotations/README.md

 class FooClass<T> {}
 ```

-In the interest of completeness, and future extendability, this proposal would like
-to enable not only `<...>`, but also `[...]` and `{...}`.
-For obvious reasons, `(...)`
-is not allowed.

 ### `this` parameter

 A function can have a parameter `this` as the first parameter, and this parameter (and its type)
 is ignored by the runtime and is not considered as part of the runtime parameters.

-> Note that this does not break compatibility, since `this` is not allowed as a parameter name
+> Note that this does not break JavaScript backward compatibility,
+  since `this` is not allowed as a parameter name today.
-  today.

 ### Function overloads

 If a function has some kind of type signature, but no body,
-JavaScript treats it as a declaration for function overloading purpose and ignores it.
+JavaScript treats it as a declaration for function overloading purposes and ignores it.
 Example:

 ```ts
 function foo(x: number): number